orcalito/DayZ_DB_Access/README.md

 - Contextual menu on vehicle and spawn icons to remove them from the database.
 - Scripts Tab: 3 buttons can be set up to call custom SQL and BAT files.

-If something goes wrong, all files created by this application are stored in your %appdata%\DayZDBAccess directory, You can edit the config file, or delete all files to restore an empty configuration file.
+If something goes wrong, all files created by this application are stored in your %appdata%\DayZDBAccess directory.

+You can edit the config file, or delete all files to restore an empty configuration file.